 Fun Fact – One of the etiquettes in the public buses followed by the locals is to not talk (or talk very softly) while they are on board.
 This ensures nobody around is getting disturbed.
 How cool is that?

 While Korea is famous for its makeup and skincare products, it has a lot more to offer.
-Many Korean shops offer a 360 degrees product range right from home utility to kitchen, shoes to travel accessories.
+Many Korean shops offer a 360 degrees product range right from home utility to the kitchen, shoes to travel accessories.
 I, fortunately, visited Daiso, one of their widely popular stores in Myeongdong Street which offered everything I could think off under one roof.
 Their products were not only super cost-effective but also good quality and looked fab.
 If the airplane luggage limit wasn’t a constraint, I’d probably spend all of the trip’s budget there!

 Majority of the people speak Korean in Seoul.
 While English is picking up lately, it’s not widely used as of now.
-It was intriguing to see people so deeply rooted to their culture.
+It was intriguing to see people so deeply rooted in their culture.
 One of the things we learnt on our trip were a few Korean words like – Gamsahamnida (Which means thank you) and Jal jinaess-eoyo (Stands for how are you?)
 It not just helped us to communicate but understand their culture better.

 You are never going to have to struggle to find internet in Seoul.
 All the hotels, restaurants, stores, even buses have Wifi.
 The city of Seoul sure knows how to take care of their people and tourists like us!